CVliner/se_keep_stock_items/README.md

 ### Dataset
-Datas can be found in Stock_forecast.csv.
+Datas can be found in /Data/Stock_forecast.csv.
 Dataset has been collected according to purchase of SE equipment during whole year in 2018.
 ### Results
 From the given diagrams, it is evident that the most purchased items in KZ by customers are electrical frames, vacuum switchers (Evolis), Micom controllers, and service jobs.
 Conversely, the least sold items are specialized devices like maintenance plates, connecting cables, and other spare parts, used mainly in specific projects.
 Using a regression model to forecast future sales, evaluated by RMSE and R² metrics, it is recommended to store popular items locally.
-This will reduce delivery times and significantly enhance sales efficiency and business operations.
+This will reduce delivery time and significantly enhance sales efficiency and business operations.
 ### Recommendations
 For further observation and SE stock remainings prediction, it is recommended to: